sarvarjafarov/pethoven/README.md

 3. Click “Import Template” → choose either full site or specific pages.
 Keep the WooCommerce sample products checked for a complete demo.
 4. After the import finishes, set the imported “Shop” page as the shop archive via `WooCommerce → Settings → Products`.
 5. Review the menus/widgets/pages and tweak colors via the WordPress Customizer as needed—the Astra Organic child theme styles will carry over the earthy palette.
-6. The must-use helper at `mu-plugins/organic-store-pages.php` ensures essential pages (Home, Shop, Cart, Checkout, My Account, Journal, Contact, About) exist and publishes them if missing.
+6. The must-use helper at `wp-content/mu-plugins/organic-store-pages.php` ensures essential pages (Home, Shop, Cart, Checkout, My Account, Journal, Contact, About) exist and publishes them if missing.
 Edit these pages freely; the helper will not overwrite your content once created.

 ## Performance

 - `./scripts/serve-local.sh` bootstraps the PHP server with OPCache enabled; override flags via `PHP_FLAGS` if you need different settings.
-- `wordpress/wp-config.php` derives runtime toggles (cache, cron, script concatenation, memory limits) from environment variables and automatically relaxes settings when `WP_ENVIRONMENT_TYPE=local`.
+- `wp-config.php` derives runtime toggles (cache, cron, script concatenation, memory limits) from environment variables and automatically relaxes settings when `WP_ENVIRONMENT_TYPE=local`.
-- A must-use plugin at `wordpress/wp-content/mu-plugins/performance-tweaks.php` trims emoji scripts, Google Fonts, query-string assets, and the comment reply script for leaner pages.
+- A must-use plugin at `wp-content/mu-plugins/performance-tweaks.php` trims emoji scripts, Google Fonts, query-string assets, and the comment reply script for leaner pages.
 - Because cron is disabled in local mode, run scheduled tasks manually when needed: `wp cron event run --due-now` (via WP-CLI) or set `DISABLE_WP_CRON=false`.

 ## Prepare for production

-1. Update `wordpress/wp-config.php` with your production database credentials and set `WP_ENVIRONMENT_TYPE=production`.
+1. Update `wp-config.php` (or `.env.production`) with your production database credentials and set `WP_ENVIRONMENT_TYPE=production`.
 With this value `DISABLE_WP_CRON` automatically becomes `false` and script concatenation/compression are enabled.
 2. Replace the salts/keys in `wp-config.php` using https://api.wordpress.org/secret-key/1.1/salt/ for the live site.
 3. Remove demo content you do not plan to publish (sample posts, products, imported imagery) and upload your branding assets.
 4. Disable any local-only mu-plugins or helpers you don’t want in production (e.g. delete `performance-tweaks.php` if you prefer to keep Google Fonts).
 5. Regenerate thumbnails after swapping media (`wp media regenerate` via WP-CLI or a plugin) so migrated assets display crisply.
-6. Create a `.env.production` file alongside `wp-config.php` on the server (do not commit it) using `.env.production.example` as a guide; populate your Hostinger database credentials, domain, and any other overrides.
+6. Create a `.env.production` file alongside `wp-config.php` on the server (do not commit it) using `.env.production.example` as a guide; populate your Hostinger database credentials, domain (`WP_HOME`, `WP_SITEURL`), and any other overrides.
 The config loader will read `.env`, `.env.local`, and `.env.production` automatically if present.

 ## Deploy to Hostinger